FOREST CAMP INFORMATION

 The Interpretive Forest was planted by the Forest Museum in 1992 and 1993 to demonstrate the importance of trees and forests to our region.
 It is designed to take you on a walk representing an imaginary journey across the forest ecosystems of Northern California, beginning in the cool, damp, coastal redwood forests near Eureka and ending in the hot, dry, easter pine forests near Susanville.

-Butterflies! continues to captivate people who visit the enclosed butterfly house, where they observe hundreds of butterflies in a tranquil garden.
+Wings of Summer Butterflies continues to captivate people who visit the enclosed butterfly house, where they observe hundreds of butterflies in a tranquil garden.
 The butterfly house usually consists of up to 32 species of butterflies found throughout the United States.

 Visitors experience up-close colorful lories, or lorikeets, in our year-round, walk-through aviary.
 Guests interact with these wonderful Australian birds as they land on guests' head, arms, or simply just eat nectar directly from the guest's cup ($1/nectar cup).

 Constructed in 2012, the Turtle Pond gives visitors an up-close look at a turtle habitat.
 The Turtle Pond is the home to our native western pond turtle, which once flourished in this area, and the invasive red-eared slider, which threatens western pond turtle populations.